-WP-1 / # 02 / EJ to EJ Recommendations for an ambitious multilateral trade agenda toward the next WTO Ministerial Conference in Kazakhstan
+WP-1 / # 02\ / EJ to EJ Recommendations for an ambitious multilateral trade agenda toward the next WTO Ministerial Conference in Geneva

-Under the growing pressure of protectionism in the world and the prevalence of tradedistorting practices which could become even worse after COVID-19 crisis, the EU and Japan must together defend with other WTO members the centrality of the WTO as the guardian of the multilateral trading system, and the value of WTO agreements as a basis of fair rules to maintain order in global trade, to assure the mobility of people, capital, goods and services so that we could restart our economies from the negative impact of COVID-19 and to promote further liberalization.
+Under the growing pressure of protectionism in a post-Covid 19 world, the EU and Japan should support strengthening and reforming the WTO.
+Together with other WTO members, the EU and Japan should work to ensure the centrality of the WTO as the guardian of the multilateral trading system, and the value of WTO agreements as a basis of fair rules to maintain order in global trade, to assure the mobility of people, capital, goods and services so that we could restart our economies from the negative impact of COVID-19 and to promote further liberalization.
 It is therefore crucial that the WTO and its members take into account the concerns expressed against trade and globalisation, while ensuring that the multilateral trading system remains relevant and is reformed to better respond to present and future challenges.